 By the way, nearly all amusement parks and theme parks used tickets up until the 1980s.
 Some would offer a pay-one-price option, but a pay-per-ride ticket system was the predominant business model.
 Unlike Disneyland and Disney World, many parks offered free admission and had an open-gate policy.

 Instead of using alphabet-coded tickets, most parks would vary the number of tickets it required to board its rides.
 Patrons might have to fork over one ticket for a low-profile kiddie ride, for example.
 It might take three tickets for a more thrilling flat ride, however, and five tickets to score a seat on a park’s signature roller coaster (its version of an E-Ticket ride).

-There are still a handful of parks using a pay-per-ride ticket system.
+There are still a handful of parks that use a pay-per-ride ticket system.
 They are mostly traditional amusement parks such as Knoebels in Pennsylvania and the seaside park, Family Kingdom in Myrtle Beach, South Carolina.
 Those and other pay-per-ride parks do not charge admission to enter.
-You can read more about them in my article, "Free Theme Parks."
+You can read more about them in our article, ”Free Theme Parks.”
 Carnivals and fairs typically still use a pay-per-ride system.

 When Disneyland first opened, E-Tickets could be purchased individually for 50¢.
 Some of Disneyland’s actual E-Ticket attractions included:

 - "A" tickets originally cost 10¢.
 Rides included the King Arthur Carousel and the Main Street Cinema.